Alice C. Linsley

 This reversal of the subordinated term of an opposition is no small aspect of deconstruction's strategy.
 Derrida's argument is that in examining a binary opposition and reversals, deconstruction brings to light traces of meaning that cannot be said to be present, but which must have metaphysical existence.
 This is not a new idea or even a new approach to meaning.
 It is consistent with the binary thought and observations of the Abraham's Proto-Saharan ancestors from whom we receive the binary narratives in Genesis.

 After deconstruction, Jacques Derrida concluded that there is a center and that something is there.
 He spoke of this something as "presence."
 He claimed that throughout the history of Philosophy this metaphysical presence is called by different names, “God” being one of them.
-This is uncomfortable for those who hold to materialist ideologies.
-They are baffled by the metaphysical.
-It is terrifying for those who claim there is no Creator.
-If there is something, a "presence" at the metaphysical center, it must surely be of ultimate authority (Romans 13:1).
-Atheists exhibit existential angst about this possibility, even as they deny God's existence.
+This is uncomfortable for materialists.
+They find the metaphysical baffling.
+If there is a "presence" at the metaphysical center, it must surely be of ultimate authority (Romans 13:1).
+It is natural that many should feel existential angst about this possibility.

 Derrida was a North African Arabic-speaking Jew.
 In a sense, his contribution to Western Philosophy has been to re-introduce the Afro-Arabian interpretive approach to meaning.
 In this, he unintentionally renders a great service to Bible scholars.
 In Romans 1:20, Paul asserts that God's invisible qualities, namely His divine nature and eternal power, are evident in the fixed binary order of creation.
 Here the Apostle is drawing on the received tradition of his Horim (Horite ancestors).